diofant/diofant/docs/release/notes-0.14.rst

 * :sympyissue:`23702`: Cannot specify ODE initial conditions as just f(0)
 * :sympyissue:`23707`: AttributeError in integral
 * :sympyissue:`24210`: Error on limits regarding terms like (1+u)^v.
+* :sympyissue:`24225`: Multivariable limit should be undefined, but gives unity.